kiarash97/kiarash97.github.io/aboutme.md

 #### Academic Background

 * M.S in Computing Science (Expected September 2019)
-  - I am joining the Department of Computing Science at the University of Alberta from Fall 2019 as a master student
+  - I am continuing my education as a master student of Computing Science in University of Alberta from Fall 2019

 * B.Sc in Computer Engineering (September 2015 - Expected July 2019)
   - I have almost finished my undergraduate education in Computer Engineering in Iran University of Science and Technology